SonyCSLParis/web-services/README.md

        * For the Google Knowledge Graph API: https://developers.google.com/knowledge-graph/how-tos/authorizing

-Once you obtained them, you need to copy-paste them in the api_keys.lisp file (at "set-api-keys") and save them.
+Once you obtained them, you will need to copy-paste them in the "api_keys.lisp" file in the main directory of this package (at "set-api-keys") and save them.

 ### Getting Started